CoulsonZhang/Travel_bot/README.md

 I'm still working on it and try to improve its function.
 Working on:

- To do: the contry code needed(?)
- To do: The slot filling and negation would be implemented in the conversation loop To do: the pure language hotel reservation recommend !!!
+ To do: the pure language hotel reservation recommend !!!
  flight search
  airport find  (location find)